Terrestrisuchus: Palaeobiology

 The thin, serrated teeth of Terrestrisuchus indicate that it was carnivorous, and like other early crocodylomorphs it was likely a generalist pursuit hunter that preyed upon small to mid-sized prey items.
 The shape and construction of its hip bones, particularly the elongated pubis, indicate that they were rigidly sutured together and that its pubis was not mobile as it is in modern crocodilians.
 This indicates that Terrestrisuchus would not have utilised the hepatic piston method of breathing found in modern crocodilians.
-Also, the dimensions of its orbit and sclerotic ring suggest that it was a cathemeral animal.
+Also, the dimensions of its orbit and scleral ring suggest that it was a cathemeral animal.

 Metabolism and growth

 The microstructure of the limb bones of Terrestrisuchus show that it was well vascularised and contained large amounts of energy-consuming fibrolamellar bone tissue, indicating a relatively fast growth-rate for Terrestrisuchus compared to other archosauriforms and even other pseudosuchians.
 Such a high growth rate is in agreement with an elevated, "warm-blooded" metabolism.
 However, the related "sphenosuchian" Hesperosuchus was found to have a slower, more typical crocodilian-like growth rate, and so it is possible that the high growth rate of Terrestrisuchus was due to the sampled specimens being immature and still rapidly growing, and that adults had a slower metabolism.